j4s0nmo0n/belettetimoree.github.io/_posts/2023-11-01-WSUS-to-ADCS-ESC8.md

 cd examples
 python3 ntlmrelayx.py -t http://192.168.56.105/certsrv/certfnsh.asp -smb2support --adcs
 ```
-We can wait for un windows update client to request updates, or if we have access to compromise host, we search for updates.
+We can wait for a windows update client to request wsus server, or if we have access to compromise host, we search for updates.
 Here is w11-jason victime computer looking for updates:

 ![Windows client looking for updates](/assets/img/windows_client_looks_for_updates.png)

-We indeed have incomming requests that we are going to relay to jo-ad-dc-19-ca web enrollment in order to ask for a computer template.
+Indeed we have incomming requests that we are going to relay to JO-AD-DC-19-CA web enrollment in order to ask for a computer template.
 There it is:

 ![Windows client looking for updates](/assets/img/ESC8_relay.png)